aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/hyphenation/set_callback/_index.md

 title: Aspose::Words::Hyphenation::set_Callback method
 linktitle: set_Callback
 second_title: Aspose.Words for C++ API Reference
 description: 'Aspose::Words::Hyphenation::set_Callback method.
-Setter for Aspose::Words::Hyphenation::get_Callback in C++.'
+Sets callback interface used to request dictionaries when page layout of the document is built.
+This allows delay loading of dictionaries which may be useful when processing documents in many languages in C++.'
 type: docs
 weight: 5000
 url: /cpp/aspose.words/hyphenation/set_callback/